your0rg/HabitatForMeteor/README.md

 ```

-### Getting started "exerciser"
+#### Getting started "exerciser"

 In order to make initial setup as easy as possible we have provided an [exerciser](https://github.com/your0rg/HabitatForMeteor/blob/master/exerciser.sh) script with the functionality for every step of the process to deploy either the Meteor [Todos](https://github.com/meteor/todos) app or the [Meteor Mantra Kickstarter](https://github.com/warehouseman/meteor-mantra-kickstarter).
-It's probably a good idea to fork HabitatForMeteor, rather than just clone it so you can immediately commit your preferred settings.
+It's probably a good idea to fork HabitatForMeteor, rather than just clone it, so you can immediately commit your preferred settings.

 The script tries to be fully idempotent; you can repeat execution beginning at any of [the provided stages](https://github.com/your0rg/HabitatForMeteor/blob/master/exerciser.sh#L6-L12) using the `${EXECUTION_STAGE}` variable.

+Most of the steps the "exerciser" performs are on the `hab4metdev` machine, including pushing to `hab4metsrv`, the target server, therefore our first task is to ensure the "exerciser" can interact with `hab4metsrv`.

-### Initial values
+#### Initial values

-The first thing the script does is create a file of execution parameters, [${HOME}/.testVars.sh](https://github.com/your0rg/HabitatForMeteor/blob/master/exerciser.sh#L23), **only if** there is not one already.
+The first thing the script does is create a file of execution parameters, [${HOME}/.h4mVars.sh](https://github.com/your0rg/HabitatForMeteor/blob/master/exerciser.sh#L23), **only if** there is not one already.
+In that case, it will generate the file and then quit, to give you a chance to check the settings.

 Some of the values in the file cannot be left as is.

-You should edit `exerciser.sh` to provide suitable values for your setup.
+You should edit `${HOME}/.h4mVars.sh` to provide suitable values for your setup.
 In the list below of sections of *required* project specifications the **[Obligatory]** flag indicates those you **must** alter.
-After you have run the exerciser for the first time you should edit `${HOME}/.testVars.sh` to change settings.
+After you have run the exerciser for the first time you should edit `${HOME}/.h4mVars.sh` to change settings.

  1. [Controlling exerciser execution](https://github.com/your0rg/HabitatForMeteor/blob/master/exerciser.sh#L24-L29)
      * Specify whether the script should assume **no missing details**